West highland way

 The West Highland Way offers a journey through some of Scotland's most diverse landscapes, from the lowlands of Milngavie to the highlands of Fort William.
 Along the 96-mile route, you'll encounter serene lochs, expansive moors, and the towering peak of Ben Nevis, providing a trek that's as challenging as it is visually stunning.

-Prepare for an unforgettable adventure as you embark on one of the world’s iconic treks.
+Prepare for an adventure treking West highland way.
 This overview provides essential details on routes, difficulty, costs, and the best times to go, helping you plan a successful trek.

 These are pictures taken while trekking West highland way.
 They're shown here to give you an idea of what the route is like.
 You're welcome to share your own pictures of hiking West highland way, to help the community of hikers.
 Picture here are either uploaded by members (there own, or creative commons pictures), or guides.